ObiWxnKenxbi/Music-Perception-and-Cognition/README.md

-# Music Perception and Cognition Repository
+# Music Perception and Cognition

-Welcome to the Music Perception and Cognition class repository for the Sound and Music Computing Masters degree! 🎶

 ## Introduction